firesparks8/firesparks8.github.io/_posts/2016-08-15-First-Post.md

 Outside of work - I spend a lot of time championing environmental, animal rights or human rights related causes.
 My husband and I foster shelter dogs as often as we can.
 I work on my positive reinforcement training with my rescue dog, Gambit.
 I love to go hiking or out on the boat and be outside with nature.
 While out there, I typically take a lot of photos.
 It's another long-time hobby of mine.
 My husband and I love to travel to new places - our list big trip was the Pacific Northwest - which has become one of our favorite regions.
 We also visit Karpathos, Greece (where my mother was born and I grew up partly) every other summer.

-When it comes to downtime: I love to watch Comedians in Cars getting Coffee or 30Rock, Parks and Rec and Friends on Netflix.
+When it comes to downtime: I love to watch Comedians in Cars getting Coffee or 30Rock, Parks and Rec, New Girl, The Mindy Project, and Friends on Netflix.
 My favorite show still on-air is Game of Thrones (Tyrion Targaryen has a nice ring to it, no?).
 I watch way more fan theories on YouTube than I should admit.

 So that is a little bit about me, thanks for stopping by!